nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Using complete as a parameter will mark the selected task(s) as complete.
 > * Using incomplete as a parameter will mark the selected task(s) as incomplete.
 > * Using neither will default the command to mark as complete.
-> * Supports marking of multiple indexes in a single command, by best effort matching.
+> * Supports marking of multiple indexes in a single command.
-> * The system is whitespace insensitive i.e. `delete 3-6` is the same as `delete 3 - 6`.

 Example:
 * `mark complete 1` <br>